magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 we see that `store_id` and `website_id` both are combined in the "Scope" fields.
 To set `store_id` and `website_id` we have to perform some more logic than just entering the data.
 That's why we should use a [data source][].

 As you probably recall, the same field is present in Magento_Widget module.
-It means that data source has been already written and we can e-use it.
+It means that data source has been already written and we can reuse it.

 Let's check the functional tests for the Magento_Widget module.